From the 1st July, you may be invited to complete a Skills Check as an important step in your application or enrolment process. Read more.

 What you will study

 The successful achievement of this qualification requires you to complete all core and 5 elective units from the list below.
-You will also be required to undertake 500 hours of vocational placement in an approved setting.
+You will also be required to undertake 500 clinical hours in a relevant health service.

 • UNIT CODE